mikey2008/EDITH/README.md

 4. **Display**: The UI conditionally renders the formatted data blocks dynamically.

 ---
-*Created as part of Class 12 CS Project.*
+*Created as part of practice CS Project.*